TM

 14 min read

 A website relaunch is rarely "just" a new layout.
-It often involves brand, content, technology, processes – and the signals Google has learned over the years.
+It usually involves an overhaul of brand, content, technology, processes – and the signals Google has learned over the years.

-If you plan carefully, you gain something very valuable in return: more clarity, better user guidance, higher conversion, measurable performance – and a website that's easier to maintain long-term.
+If you plan meticulously, you'll gain something invaluable in return: more clarity, better user guidance, higher conversions, measurable performance – and a website that's easier to maintain long-term.

 SEO Migration